openstack-archive/sahara/doc/source/userdoc/features.rst

 If you want to work with Swift, e.g. to run jobs on data located in Swift or put jobs` result into it, you need to use patched Hadoop and Swift.
 For more info about this patching and configuring see :doc:`hadoop-swift`.
-There is a number of possible configs for Swift which can be set, but currently Savanna automatically set information about swift filesystem implementation, location awareness, URL and tenant name for authorization.
+There is a number of possible configs for Swift which can be set, but currently Sahara automatically set information about swift filesystem implementation, location awareness, URL and tenant name for authorization.
 The only required information that is still needed to be set are username and password to access Swift.
 So you need to explicitly specify these parameters while launching the job.

 E.g. :